+32. No person operating construction equipment or handling construction material shall allow emission of particulate matter so as to adversely affect the limits set out in the First schedule.

+33. No person shall cause or allow emission of particulate matter during the demolition of structures, buildings, or parts of buildings in such a manner as to adversely affect the limits set out in the First Schedule.

+34. No person shall cause or allow stockpiling or other storage of material in a manner likely to cause ambient air quality levels to be exceeded.

 Particulates from material handling.
-33. No person operating construction equipment or handling construction material shall allow emission of particulate matter so as to adversely affect the limits set out in the First schedule.

 Particulates from demolitions.
-34. No person shall cause or allow emission of particulate matter during the demolition of structures, buildings, or parts of buildings in such a manner as to adversely affect the limits set out in the First Schedule.

 Effect of stockpiling material.
-35. No person shall cause or allow stockpiling or other storage of material in a manner likely to cause ambient air quality levels set out under the First Schedule to be exceeded.

 Emissions from waste incinerators.
-36. No person, operator or owner of any waste incinerator shall allow or cause emission of air pollutants set out under the Second Schedule in excess of the appropriate mass emission rates indicated in the Third Schedule.
-Nox emissions.
-37. (1) No owner or operator of fuel burning equipment shall cause or allow emissions of oxides of nitrogen in excess of those stipulated in the Third Schedule.
+35. No person, operator or owner of any waste incinerator shall allow or cause emission of air pollutants set out under the Second Schedule in excess of the appropriate mass emission rates indicated in the Third Schedule.
+Nitrogen Oxide emissions.
+36.(1) No owner or operator of fuel burning equipment shall causeor allow emissions of nitrogen oxide in excess of those stipulated in the Third Schedule.
 (2) The owner or operator of a facility whose fuel burning equipment causes emission of nitrogen oxides in excess of the limits specified under the Third Schedule shall institute remedial measures recommended under the Part X of the Fifth Schedule.

-Where "nitrogen oxides" means the sum of nitric oxide (NO) and nitrogen dioxide (NO2) expressed collectively as a nitrogen dioxide equivalent;

-- Open burning.
-38. No person shall cause or allow emissions of priority air pollutants set out under the Second Schedule from disposal of medical waste, domestic waste, plastics, tyres, industrial waste or other waste by open burning. - ^{Cross-Border air} 39.
-(1) Every owner or operator of a controlled facility shall ensure that emissions from his facility does not cause air pollution in any territory outside the jurisdiction of Kenya in excess of the relevant ambient air quality levels prescribed both in Kenya and in the territory outside the jurisdiction of Kenya.
+Open burning.
+37. No person shall cause or allow emissions of priority air pollutants set out under the Second Schedule from disposal of medical waste, domestic waste, plastics, tyres, industrial waste or other waste by open burning.
+Cross-Border air pollution.
+38.(1) Every owner or operator of a controlled facility shall ensure that emissions from his facility do not cause air pollution in any territory outside the jurisdiction of Kenya in excess of the relevant ambient air quality levels prescribed both in Kenya and in the territory outside the jurisdiction of Kenya.
 (2) No person shall cause the quality of the ambient air in controlled areas to exceed the limits stipulated in the First Schedule.
 PART IX - LICENCES